tobiasbriones/blog/math/pi-day-2025-2026-03-14/index.md

 # Pi Day 2025 (2026/03/14)

+On March 14, 2025, I created the Pi Day entry, which remained empty while topic ideas flew in my head, and attended to other job duties, which reduced my availability at MathSwe.

+Previously, efforts shifted toward **Texsydo** as a product, aiming to transition my articles from semi-manual development to a domain-specific pipeline.
+The focus moved from writing articles to establishing the system that structures them.

+My Pi article for 2025 began as an *empty* entry I seeded on 2025/03/14.
+Now I'm back, committed to fulfilling it on 2026/03/14.
+I have also scheduled the upcoming Pi article for 2026.

 Mathematics shows that structures can emerge from *emptiness*.
 In Zermelo–Fraenkel set theory, the construction begins with the empty set [1]: